Jose-Carlos-Jimenez/Jose-Carlos-Jimenez/README.md

 About me:

 - 🔭 I’m currently working on ...
-Type
+Typescript Interpreter
 - 🌱 I’m currently learning ...
 AI
 - 👯 I’m looking to collaborate on ...
 AI project.
 - 🤔 I’m looking for help with ...
 No one at moment.